Israel says it successfully tests new missile defence

 The United States and Israel have been developing Arrow jointly since 1988.
 Boeing's counterpart on the project is state-owned Israel Aerospace Industries.

-The U.S. financial contribution to progressively improved versions of the Arrow system tops $1 billion, the Congressional Research Service said in a March 2012 report to lawmakers.
+The U.S. financial contribution to progressively improved versions of the Arrow system tops $1 billion (660 million pounds), the Congressional Research Service said in a March 2012 report to lawmakers.